zeeshanali/Online-Help/docs/Config_and_using_HSM_6_0.md

 Perform these tasks to configure basic HSM capabilities for a Lustre* file system.

 - [Add an HSM Agent node](#6.1)
 - Configure power control (optional): HSM Agent nodes are NOT configured for high-availability with Pacemaker and Corosync.
 The HSM Coordinator schedules HSM tasks with multiple copytools, and if a copytool goes offline, the HSM Coordinator will assign HSM activities to the remaining copytool(s).
-However, you can configure power control, so that an HSM Agent can be power-controlled from the Manager for Lustre\* GUI.
+However, you can configure power control, so that an HSM Agent can be power-controlled from the Intel® Manager for Lustre* software GUI.
 You can either configure power distribution units (PDUs), or baseboard management controllers (BMCs) to control power to HSM Agent nodes.
     - To configure PDUs, see [Add power distribution units](Creating_new_lustre_fs_3_0.md/#3.6) and [Assign PDU outlets to servers](Creating_new_lustre_fs_3_0.md/#3.7).
     - To configure IMPI/BMCs, see [Assign BMCs to servers](Creating_new_lustre_fs_3_0.md/#3.8).
 - [Add a copytool to an HSM Agent node](#6.2)